commit-it-simple/commit-it-simple.github.io/index.markdown

 ## More Complex Examples

-All of the examples below are acceptable Git-Conga commit message formats:
+All of the examples below are acceptable Git-By-Numbers commit message formats:

 **The simplest message:**